-We recommend the following procedure if you want to publish an article in an Open Access-journal :
+We recommend the following procedure if you want to publish an article in a (Open Access)Journal or hand a paper/ presentation to a conference :

-Please check which journal is suitable for you.
+Please check which journal or conference is suitable for you.

-Please check via quality criteria of "Think.Check.Submit" or checklist "Clues to Quality of Journals" if a journal is a high-quality journal and not a predatory journal.
+Please check via quality criteria of "Think.Check.Submit" (journal quality) resp.
+"Think.Check.Attend" (conference quality) or checklist "Clues to Quality of Journals" if a journal or conference is high-quality and not a predatory journal/ predatory conference.

 Details on page "Predatory Publishers" (Intranet)